 Governor Cuomo Announces Bridge of Hope Dedicated to Cancer Survivors at Canalside

-Governor Andrew M. Cuomo today announced the dedication of the Commercial Street Bridge at Canalside as the “Roswell Park Cancer Institute Bridge of Hope.”
-As part of the dedication, patients from Roswell Park Cancer Institute gathered at the bridge to celebrate surviving cancer with a ceremonial hanging of ornamental bells on the bridge.
+Governor Andrew M. Cuomo today announced the dedication of the Commercial Street Bridge at Canalside as the “Roswell Park Comprehensive Cancer Center Bridge of Hope.”
+As part of the dedication, patients from Roswell Park Comprehensive Cancer Center gathered at the bridge to celebrate surviving cancer with a ceremonial hanging of ornamental bells on the bridge.
 The ceremony was hosted jointly by Roswell Park and Canalside.
 A photo of one of the ornamental bells is available here.

 There is a widespread tradition at cancer centers throughout the country that when a cancer patient finishes treatment, he or she celebrates by ringing a bell.
 From this iconic location in the City of Buffalo, the Bridge of Hope at Canalside gives cancer survivors the opportunity to hang a bell to honor their survivorship.